pelithne/AKS_secure_baseline_the_hard_way_part_three/README.md

 - Test the access of each user type by logging in with different credentials and running kubectl commands.

 ## 1.2 Prequisities:
-This section outlines the recommended prerequisites for setting up Microsoft entra ID with AKS.

-Highly recommended to complete Azure Kubernetes Service Baseline - The Hard Way <a href="https://techcommunity.microsoft.com/blog/appsonazureblog/azure-kubernetes-service-baseline---the-hard-way/4130496">here!</a>
+It is highly recommended to complete Azure Kubernetes Service Baseline - The Hard Way <a href="https://techcommunity.microsoft.com/blog/appsonazureblog/azure-kubernetes-service-baseline---the-hard-way/4130496">here!</a> before starting with this tutorial.
+If you don't, you will have to set up Kubernetes cluster, and you will most likely have to do some additional troubleshooting.

 ## 1.3 Target Architecture